We offer a diverse range of orientation program to get you connected with the University, the School and your fellow classmates.

 Orientation is for YOU!

-Take your step out to grasp the opportunities if you want to have a rewarding and fruitful university life.
-Participating in the orientation program will help you get familiar to the new environment of study, understand the resources and opportunities around, meet new friends and make a good start!
+Take your first step to grasp the opportunities if you want to have a rewarding and fruitful university life.
+Participating in the orientation program will help you get familiar with the new environment of study, understand the resources and opportunities around, meet new friends and make a good start!

 Plan your schedule, mark your diary!

-Here are a series of orientation activities planned for you by the Business School and you are required to attend to know more about your curriculum and the School.
+Here are a series of orientation activities planned for you by the Business School which you are required to attend to know more about your curriculum and the School.

 |